top of page

 Righteousness through faith in Jesus

-21 But now a way has been revealed to be made righteous, but not through the Law, and the Law and the Prophets testify to this way [as I will prove to you in a minute]22 God makes people righteous through their faith in Jesus, the Anointed One.
+21 But now a way has been revealed to be made righteous, but not through the Law, and the Law and the Prophets testify to this way [as I will prove to you]22 God makes people righteous through their faith in Jesus, the Anointed One.
 This applies to all who believe [in Jesus] for there are no differences [from one person to another].
 23 All have sinned and come short of the glory of God.
-[No one behaved well enough to receive God’s approval and blessing.]
-24 But everyone [who believes that Jesus died in our place and decides to follow him as Lord] has been made righteous through the benevolence of the redemption that is in the Anointed One, Jesus.
+[No one behaved well enough to be resuced from punishment.]

 Righteousness through faith in Jesus